 - i.
-Plan Year Approved, Implemented, and Amended: - FY 2008: Approved and implemented for LIPH. - FY 2009: Approved and implemented for HCV - No amendments since initial HUD-approval.
+Plan Year Approved, Implemented, and Amended: - FY 2008: Approved and implemented for LIPH - FY 2009: Approved and implemented for HCV - FY 2024: Amended adding triennial recertifications to the activity

 Authorization Regulatory Citation

 Attachment C (C)(4) 24 CFR 960.257

-Attachment C (D)(1)(c) 24 CFR 982.516
+Attachment C $(D)(1)(c)$ 24 CFR 982.516

 - ii.
 Description: The HACP may operate both the LIPH and the HCV Programs with a recertification requirement modified to at least once every two (2) years.
 Changes in income still must be reported, and standard income disregards continue to apply.
 This policy change reduces administrative burdens on the Authority, thereby reducing costs and increasing efficiency.
-The HACP's objectives for this initiative are to reduce staff time and thus reduce costs, and improve compliance with recertification requirements by tenants and the HACP. - iii.
-Activity Status: The HACP continues to process recertifications at least once every two (2) years; however, is exploring other changes to this policy to lessen the administrative burden set forth as the program grows.
+The HACP's objectives for this initiative are to reduce staff time and thus reduce costs and improve compliance with recertification requirements by tenants and the HACP. - iii.
+Activity Status: The HACP continues to process recertifications at least once every two (2) years and is proposing a significant addition to this activity, adding triennials for elderly and/or disabled families.
+The details of this addition are continued in the new activities section of this Plan.
 In fall 2021, the HACP received HUD Special Purpose Voucher waiver approval to utilize this implemented activity for its Emergency Housing Voucher and Mobility Demonstration Voucher programs. - iv.
 Planned Non-Significant Changes: None. - v.
 Planned Changes to Metrics/Data Collection: None.
 Please see the metrics that the HACP intends to continue to use for this activity as follows: